 Implementing the Main Loop

 Embedded Wizard generated UI applications are running in an (endless) loop, which drives the UI application.
-This main loop is responsible to provide all user inputs to the UI application, to start the processing of timers and signals, to take care for the update of the display and finally to start the garbage collection.
+This main loop is responsible to process data or events provided by foreign tasks, to provide all user inputs to the UI application, to start the processing of timers and signals, to take care for the update of the display and finally to start the garbage collection.

 All these aspects are implemented in the function EwProcess() in the file ewmain.c.
 This function can be called continuously from the main() function or it can be implemented as a separate OS task.
 However, it is absolutely important, that the complete Embedded Wizard generated UI is running within one task!
 Splitting the different actions in several tasks (e.g. to start the garbage collection from another task) will cause unpredictable results…

-The following code snipped shows the typical implementation of a main loop:
+The following code snippet shows the typical implementation of a main loop:

 int EwProcess( void )